 "canPrecede": Items identified by thisObject can be caused by, or occur downstream of, items identified by theTarget.

-"relevant": theTarget is relevant to thisObject is a way not covered by other relationship kinds.
+"relevant": theTarget is relevant to thisObject in a way not covered by other relationship kinds.

 If none of these values are appropriate, a SARIF producer MAY use any value.